Logo Futurismo

 Enrico Pesacantini | The greenery around the lake is simply stunning

+Lagoa das Sete Cidades is a natural highlight that attracts thousands of visitors every year.
 Indeed, Sete Cidades stands as one of the most emblematic sceneries of the Azores.
-Elected one of Portugal’s seven natural wonders, this unique place on Earth is protected by Natura 2000, reminding us how small we are in the face of nature.
+Elected as one of Portugal’s seven natural wonders, this unique place on Earth is protected by Natura 2000, reminding us how small we are in the face of nature.
+Locals and travelers love to see the lake from various viewpoints around the big volcanic complex.

 Kayaking in Lagoa das Sete Cidades

+One of the funniest things you can do at Lagoa das Sete Cidades is definitely rent a kayak with Futurismo and see the lake from another perspective.
+Pass under the bridge and make sure you see all of it.
 For the bravest souls, you can also rent a paddleboard and try some yoga poses.
 If you fall, you will get refreshed by the clear waters of the lake.
-What an amazing feeling to be on the water on a warm day.
+What a fantastic feeling to be on the water on a warm day.

 The shop is located on the shore of the blue lake.
 Our guides will tell you everything you need to know before you venture out on your own.
 They will also provide you with all the equipment.

-Hiking around the Lakes
+Hiking Around the Lakes

 Indeed, Sete Cidades offers various hiking trails for all levels and interests.
 The Serra Devassa trail is a challenging hike that rewards you with breathtaking views of the island.
 The Grota do Inferno trail leads you to a scenic viewpoint where you can see the beautiful landscape of Sete Cidades.

-Rent a bike to see around Lagoa das Sete Cidades
+Rent a Bike to See Around Lagoa das Sete Cidades

 Rent a bike at our shop on the shore of Lagoa Azul.
 You decide if you want a guided tour with one of our friendly and experienced staff, or if you’d rather explore by yourself.
 There are many dirt roads to wander.

-Have a picnic by the lake
+Have a Picnic by the Lake

-Having a picnic between activities is a great idea whether you are traveling solo or with friends and family.
-Good food made with local products, along with a great view offered by the lake, welcome to the Azores!
+Enjoy the peacefulness of Lagoa das Sete Cidades to have a picnic on the shore of the lake.
+There are many picnic tables, mainly on the eastern side of Blue Lake.
+Having a picnic between activities is an excellent idea, whether you are traveling solo or with friends and family.
+Enjoy good food made with local products, along with a great view offered by the lake — welcome to the Azores!

 Bruno Ázera | Sunset photo from Vista do Rei